2018 - Present Jeep Wrangler (JL 4th Generation)

 2007 - 2017 Jeep Wrangler (JK 3rd Generation)

-Minor changes and updates continued through 2015, such as the introduction of new body colors, a new touchscreen for the UConnect system, new tire options and an eight-speaker stereo system.
+Minor changes and updates continued through 2015, such as the introduction of new body colors, a new touchscreen for the UConnect system, new tire options, and an eight-speaker stereo system.
+With all of these upgraded comforts, the JK generation of Jeep Wranglers made for a proper daily driver.

 The JK retained prominent features of earlier Wrangler models, such as part-time four-wheel drive and a separate body and frame.
 A 3.8-liter EGH V6 engine was introduced as the base engine on the 2007 model and was replaced on the 2012 model by the 3.6-liter Pentastar V6 engine.
 Both engines came with a six-speed manual transmission, with a four-speed automatic transmission available through 2011 and a five-speed automatic transmission available starting in 2012.